samsuh/2026-journal/README.md

 Maybe if i watch music theory videos over and over and hear the same basics being told to me in different iterations, itll click one day.

+DJing: i played a bunch of songs in a row. the transitions are pretty messy, but im getting more comfortable hearing more songs together.
+Im not improving skills at all yet, just getting used to the vibe of one song after the other, and also knowing the songs i downloaded, and im still actively listening to new tracks to build up a more comprehensive library.
+My transitions suck, and a lot of things are wrong; my timing are off, my cues are not set, and even if they are, i dont really know them well. i dont have any real idea concept of songs that go well together, and im all over the place with the music mix. after a while i think ill get a better sense of things going well together, which is a good place to start.

 ## 1/4/26
 Went out last night for a coding meetup, and despite not wanting to stay out too late, ended up going out to some bars, and ended up getting home later than i originally wanted.
 I think i make bad decisions after having two drinks.
 Going home stops becoming feasible after a few drinks unless everyone goes home.